Nature of the Program

 Instructions for Fall 2019 Graduate Applications

 Please access the online application with the LSU Graduate School to apply to the Department of Psychology doctoral program.
 This application will include a space for you to upload your narrative statement on your educational history and also your educational goals.
 You do not need to include a statement of purpose.
 Official transcripts are not required unless given an offer of admission.
 It is required that a copy of your transcripts and a copy of your GRE scores are attached to your application.
-If you have any questions, please e-mail the Director of Graduate Studies, Alex Cohen.
-To receive highest priority for full consideration, applications should be received by December 1, 2018.
-Applications for Fall 2019 will be available Monday, August 20, 2018.
+If you have any questions, please e-mail the Graduate Programs Coordinator, Kelsey Bordelon.
+To receive highest priority for full consideration, applications should be received by December 1, 2019.
 We are no longer accepting applications for Fall 2019 admission.

 Ninety-five percent of the students we accept have an undergraduate degree in Psychology and some also have master’s level courses and degrees.
 The following minimum prerequisites must be completed prior to applying to the program: Courses equivalent to LSU’s PSYC 2000 (Introduction to Psychology), PSYC 2016 (General Statistics) & PSYC 2017 (Research Methods in Psychology).